sfabbro/science-containers-old/README.md

-# science-containers
+# CANFAR Science Platform user-contributed containers

-This repository includes build recipes for the containers of the CANFAR science-platform.
+This repository includes build recipes for containers to be launched on the CANFAR science-platform.
+It is currently rather rough.

 Please feel free to contribute.

 Run `./build.sh` to produce and push all containers.